erinmahon/Alchemy_CMS_Demo/README.md

 Open a browser window and navigate to <a href="http://localhost:3000">http://localhost:3000</a>

-You will be greeted with a screen that is prompting you to create the first user.
+You will be greeted with a screen that is prompting you to create the first user:

 <img width="1329" alt="screen shot 2016-01-27 at 11 13 45 am" src="https://cloud.githubusercontent.com/assets/14220315/12630059/919fb9aa-c518-11e5-85f4-85e88d0fb609.png">